Kn99HN/Kn99HN.github.io/_posts/2021-01-14-mongodb-internship.md

 [^2]: I also guided people to lots of restaurants, which will be a post of its own.

-[^3]: Or atleast that's what he said to make me feel better.
+[^3]: Or at least that's what he said to make me feel better.